 For CREIT's Management's Discussion and Analysis and Changes in and Disagreements with Accountants on Accounting and Financial Disclosure, please refer to the Management's Report to this Information Statement as Exhibit "3".

-Additionally, CREIT's Consolidated Audited Financial Statements for the period ending 31 December 2024, and CREIT's Interim Financial Statements as of 31 March 2025, are to be incorporated in the Information Statement by reference as Exhibit "4" and Exhibit "8", respectively.
+Additionally, CREIT's Consolidated Audited Financial Statements for the period ending 31 December 2024 are to be incorporated in the Information Statement by reference as Exhibit "4".